namad/Backbone.Application/README.md

 	]
 });
 ```
-In result, application will be available in window.FormBuilder.app varible.
+In result, application will be available in global FormBuilder.app varible.

 ## Defining a controller
 Controllers are used to bind all application parts together.
 All they really do is listen for events (usually from views and other controllers) and take some action.